tmaringgele/CausalBoundingEngine/docs/source/algorithms.rst

 Tian-Pearl Bounds
 ~~~~~~~~~~~~~~~~~

 **Reference**: Tian, J., & Pearl, J. (2000).
-Probabilities of causation: Bounds and identification.
-Annals of Mathematics and Artificial Intelligence, 28(1-4), 287-313.
+Probabilities of Causation: Bounds and Identification. *Annals of Mathematics and Artificial Intelligence*, 28(1-4), 287-313.
+See :doc:`references` for complete citation.

 **Description**: Nonparametric bounds that use the joint distribution of treatment and outcome to derive tighter bounds than Manski, particularly for PNS.